rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: I just wanted to clarify that you meant that in an absolute sense, ecause there are things you are prevented from doing in ES Modules like mutating the export bindings.

-MF: And the module namespace object cannot be callable in ESM
+MF: And the module namespace object cannot be callable in ESM.

-DH: Okay, this could turn into a philosophical discussion, because umm default export looks like thing that lets you do whatever you want to do, but I don't think we need to litigate this forever
+DH: Okay, this could turn into a philosophical discussion, because umm default export looks like thing that lets you do whatever you want to do, but I don't think we need to litigate this forever.

 MM: I think we can just back off from what sounds like an absolute statement.